codecop/dependency-breaking-katas/Facilitator-Notes/A_ParameteriseConstructor.md

 What is the problem?
 --------------------

-All calls to `MarketingCampaign` are nondeterministic.
+All calls to `MarketingCampaign` are non deterministic.
 We cannot create reliable tests.

 Which option did you use?